Angular Boot Camp Preparation

 We often use an online IDE during class to assist with your workshop coding exercises.
 We have other means available (screen sharing, etc.), but an online IDE is most convenient.

-First, please set up an account (if you don't already have one) on GitHub.
-Log in to your GitHub account.
+Please set up an account (if you don't already have one) on GitHub.
 You don't need to share or upload any code using GitHub, just have an account.

 We sometimes use other online IDE tools, which also work with a GitHub account.